 Alfonso X, “The Wise”, 1221-1284, was King of Castile and other regions in modern day Spain and Portugal, and nothing illustrates the spread of the oud from east to west better than his reign – quite literally, illustrates.
-During his reign he wrote and commissioned a large number of books, with subjects ranging from art and literature to scientific texts translated into Castillian from the Arabic originals.
+During his reign he wrote and commissioned a large number of books, with subjects ranging from art and literature to scientific texts translated into Castillian from Arabic originals.
 Most significant of these for our purpose is the Cantigas de Santa María, a collection of 420 songs in praise of the Virgin Mary, written by Alfonso, aided by anonymous courtiers.
 (Click here for an article about the composition of the Cantigas.)
 His melodies were adapted from sacred sources or popular melodies from both sides of the Pyrenees, including some derived from Provençal troubadour songs and others that have striking affinities with Arab music.
 The Cantigas, written c.
 1260–1280, is richly illustrated with pictures of musicians, giving us much information about the instruments of the day.
-Though the oud is an eastern instrument, entering Europe in the 9th century via the Moorish occupation of Spain, one striking feature of the depiction of the three ouds in the Cantigas is that they are all played by western Christian musicians.
+Though the oud is an eastern instrument, entering Europe in the 9th century via Moorish rule in Iberia, one striking feature of the depiction of the three ouds in the Cantigas is that they are all played by western Christian musicians.
 Two of these ouds are at the head of this article, the third is below.

 To fret or not to fret